Starting a new business

 Brainstorm as many ideas as you like, but only act on two or three things at a time, or you’ll run out of energy.

 - Create a free listing with Google

-Set yourself up at Google My Business to improve results when people Google businesses like yours.
+Set up a Google My Business account to enhance your search results when people search for businesses like yours.

 - Get active on social media.

-You can try to build a following by putting out exciting content or paying to push ads and posts to specific audiences.
-But be careful not to spam.
+You might try to grow a following by creating engaging content or paying to target advertising and posts to specific people.
+However, avoid spamming.